 Breed certifications are performed by accredited registries for many inheritable/genetic diseases.
 A responsible breeder will have the appropriate breed certifications performed to ensure their breeding animals are producing heritable disease-free offspring.
-Many pet owners are devastated to find out that their newly aquired animal companion will be suffereing from a genetic/heritable disease which will not allow them to live a long, healthy life.
+Many pet owners are devastated to find out that their newly acquired animal companion will be suffering from a genetic/heritable disease which will not allow them to live a long, healthy life.

 Here are a few guidelines to follow prior to purchasing a new animal companion or prior to breeding:

 - Choose a reputable breeder.
 Reputable and responsible breeders will warranty their animals against heritable/genetic defects.
 They will have had the proper breed certifications performed and will be willing to share that information with the buyer.

 - Do not purchase from a pet store, puppy mill or cattery.
 These animals are not breed quality animals and many have congenital defects.
 They do not meet breed standards.
 They are strictly pet quality.